-However, life goes on, and you have to manage.
-Your physical therapist can help you problem-solve daily activities to make them less difficult and cater to healing.
+But life goes on, and you have to manage.
+Your physical therapist can help you problem-solve daily activities to make them less difficult and encourage further healing.

 Here are examples of compression and bending positions to avoid:

 Instead of sitting slouched, try using a chair with lumbar support to keep your spine in a more neutral position.
 Standing breaks at work are useful if you sit at a desk.

 When reaching for low items or lifting, use your legs and not your back.
-You’ll want to squat instead of bending forward with your back.
+You’ll want to squat instead of bending forward at your lumbar spine.